image

 A biochar preparation process suitable for large-scale production.
 We encourage preparation processes to focus on obtaining products with higher adsorption properties.
 At the same time, focus on companies or teams that can obtain voluntary carbon emission reduction certification through biochar preparation and utilization.

-###High-temperature thermal cracking and gasification technology to produce syngas
+High-temperature thermal cracking and gasification technology for producing syngas

 The resource utilization of low-quality biomass or carbon-containing solid waste (such as domestic waste such as low-quality plastics) is an important path to "turn waste into energy" and realize the replacement of petrochemical raw materials.
 Among them,"syngas" obtained through high-temperature thermal cracking and gasification technology is used as chemical raw materials, which may become an important alternative to waste incineration for power generation in the future.
 However, synthesis gas produced from low-quality materials usually has complex components and requires more complicated separation processes to enter the downstream utilization stage, so technological innovation is urgently needed.